focus-trap/focus-trap/README.md

 🔺 Note that when this option is `true`, all user interactions outside of the trapped element are prevented and content will be inaccessible to screen readers.
 This prevents the use of the `clickOutsideDeactivates` feature.

-🔺 Note that when this option does not work

 ##### document

 ```typescript